aws/aws-connected-device-framework/documentation/docs/projects/assetlibrary/templates-user.md

 `minLength` | Minimum allowed length
 `pattern` | A regular experssion to validate the value `format` | A pre-defined format.
-Supported formats are `date`, `date-time`, `uri`, `email`, `hostname`, `ipv4` and `ipv6` `formatMaximum` | The maximum allowed value as determined by the `format` keyword `exclusiveFormatMaximum` | True/false whether to exclude the value defined by `formatMaximum` as the maximum `formatMinimum` | The minimum allowed value as determined by the `format` keyword `exclusiveFormatMinimum` | True/false whether to exclude the value defined by `formatMinimum` as the minimum
+Supported formats are `date`, `date-time`, `uri`, `email`, `hostname`, `ipv4` and `ipv6`

 Examples: